citelab/JAMScript/mac.md

 ```

 Ensure you have the latest Node.js (> 8.0.0) and npm (> 5.0.0) installed on your system.
-We recommend using brew for installing the latest version of Node:
+We recommend using Homebrew for installing the latest version of Node:
 ```shell
 brew install node
 ```